 The Island Cow is not only known for its colorful name, but it is also one of the laid-back, pet-friendly hotspots on the island.
 Serving breakfast, lunch and dinner, the menu features a variety of options.

 George and Wendy’s is yet another local favorite serving entrees like seafood, classic American fare and tapas.
-Dogs are welcome on the patio and the restaurant is open until midnight, much later than most hot spots on the island.
+Dogs are welcome on the patio and the restaurant is open until midnight – much later than most hot spots on the island.

 Sanibel Island Vacation Rentals

 Royal Shell offers an excellent selection of Sanibel Island vacation rentals in a great location.
-Some are beach front and some are steps from the beach with amazing Gulf-front and Gulf coast views.
+Some are beachfront and some are steps from the beach with amazing Gulf-front and Gulf coast views.
 Visitors can decide what type of accommodations best fit their needs, whether it’s a single-family home with beach access or a beachfront condo.
 Royal Shell manages more than 2,000 vacation rental properties in Southwest Florida.
 Let us help find the right location so we can help make your trip one for the record books.

 It’s easy to get swept up in Southwest Florida’s charm, and it’s even easier to fall in love with Sanibel.
 If you don’t think you’re going to want to leave or you see yourself retiring on the island or starting a family here, let us know!
 All of our Royal Shell agents are happy to show you around and help you make the right decision.
 After all, buying, renting or selling a property is a big deal.
 We make it easy.

-Helping people find their forever home or dream Sanibel vacation rental is what we do best.
+Helping people find their forever home or Sanibel dream vacation rental is what we do best.
 Come for a weekend, or longer.
-Who knows, you may end up staying for a lifetime.
+Who knows?
+You may end up staying for a lifetime.